Skip to main content

 Catalog and projections

 Connect builds a normalized catalog from each supplier’s inventory and exposes search documents and projections over it.
-When a Voyant app consumes Connect through the adapter, these projections flow into the framework’s catalog plane with stable provenance such as source_kind, source_provider, source_connection_id, and source_ref, so a booking can always route back to the connection that produced the projection.
+When a Voyant app consumes Connect through the adapter, these projections flow into the platform’s catalog plane with stable provenance such as source_kind, source_provider, source_connection_id, and source_ref, so a booking can always route back to the connection that produced the projection.

 Supply models